Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

+\item \textbf{Section 5:} We introduce the $\imath$quantum group of type $\mathrm{AI}_n$ and examine its cluster realization in the classical limit.
+We show that the image of this realization is Poisson isomorphic to a quotient algebra of Weyl group invariants in $\mathcal{O}(\mathcal{X}_{|\Sigma_n|})$ (\textbf{Theorem~\ref{thm535}}).

-\begin{itemize} \item \textbf{Section 2:} We outline the preliminaries of the paper: cluster algebras, their Poisson structures, and the Goldman bracket on Teichmüller spaces. \item \textbf{Section 3:} We briefly describe the log-canonical coordinates of the symplectic groupoid and the $\mathcal A_n$-quiver established in\cite{1}.
-We also introduce the doubled $\mathcal A_n$-quiver.
-Then, we demonstrate the birational Weyl group action on the $\mathcal A_n$-quiver. \item \textbf{Section 4:} We introduce formal geodesic functions.
-We show that these functions are invariant under the Weyl group action \textbf{(Theorem \ref{thm422})}.
-We also prove that elements of $O(\mathcal X_{|\mathcal A_n|})^W$ are generated by formal geodesic functions. \textbf{(Theorem \ref{thm4318})} \item \textbf{Section 5:} We describe the Hamiltonian reduction on the $\mathcal A_n$-groupoid and the rank condition.
-Then, we show that it suffices to consider a single irreducible component for the Hamiltonian reduction. \textbf{(Corollary \ref{cor523})} \item \textbf{Section 6:} We introduce tropicalization of cluster algebras and theta basis.
-Then we prove that for even $n$, the longest element of the Weyl group corresponds to a cluster DT-transformation \textbf{(Theorem \ref{thm631})}.
-In contrast, for odd $n$, we show that no reddening sequence exists. \textbf{(Theorem \ref{thm637})}.
-We explicitly describe $O(\mathcal X_{|\mathcal A_4|})$ using bounded laminations on a twice-punctured torus and prove it is generated by formal geodesic functions and the Casimirs. \textbf{(Theorem \ref{thm6410})} \item \textbf{Section 7:} We provide a brief conclusion and discuss future directions for this research. \end{itemize}
+\item \textbf{Section 6:} We introduce the rank condition for the coisotropic reduction on the $\mathcal{A}_n$-groupoid.
+We show that it suffices to perform the coisotropic reduction on a single irreducible component (\textbf{Corollary~\ref{cor623}}).

+\item \textbf{Section 7:} We introduce the tropicalization of cluster algebras and the theta basis.
+We prove that, for even $n$, the longest element of the Weyl group corresponds to a cluster DT-transformation (\textbf{Theorem~\ref{thm731}}).
+In contrast, for odd $n$, we show that the $\mathcal{A}_n$-quiver admits no reddening sequence (\textbf{Theorem~\ref{thm737}}).
+We explicitly describe $\mathcal{O}(\mathcal{X}_{|\mathcal{A}_4|})$ using bounded laminations on a twice-punctured torus and prove that it is generated by formal geodesic functions and the Casimirs (\textbf{Theorem~\ref{thm7410}}).